 Close to giving up on the easy life, a chance encounter with an attractive high school girl, whom is having sex with a fat and bald teacher, changes his mind.
 After he comes to the shocking realization that teachers are surrounded by young and pure girls, he decides to become a teacher and fulfill his dream of marrying an attractive girl younger than himself.
 But his goal quickly changes once again after he helps a girl solve her family problems whilst on a teaching training course, and he decides to right the wrongs of the teachers who told him he was trash by becoming the greatest teacher in the world.

 However, I cannot claim the story is without its problems.
-Some of the stories included repeat what has gone before and appear to have only been included just to stretch the story out.
+Some of the arcs included repeat what has gone before and appear to have only been included just to pad out the series.
 And, by the end, there are many subplots left hanging, and in some cases it appears that the mangaka forgot to or lacked the motivation required to finish what he had started.
 Although these are in truth minor problems, largely ignorable because of how enjoyable GTO is to read, I can't objectively give the story top marks when it has so many minor but bothersome issues.
-It is a pity because, if not for my issues with the story, it would have been awarded a 10/10 score.

 I cannot stress enough how lovely the GTO art is.
 The character models are so well drawn and realistic that I actually found the female characters attractive (the mangaka deserves an award for 'Best Drawn School Girls Ever').
 The expressions are spot on and everything looks as close to perfection as I can imagine a weekly manga ever getting.
 My only complaint is that, towards the end, some of the characters start to look like those introduced previously...
 But, to be fair, it is very harsh to criticize an artist for that when reviewing a 25 volume series - there are a huge amount of characters and keeping them all looking totally different is impossible.